When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 How is fibrogastroduodenoscopy performed?

-The procedure is carried out using a fiber-optic probe with a manipulator and illumination at the end.
-In addition to biopsy, this manipulator can carry out: stopping bleeding, freezing ulcers, laser irradiation and other types of procedures.
+The procedure is carried out using a fiber optic probe with a manipulator and a light at the end.
+In addition to biopsy, this manipulator can perform: stopping bleeding, freezing ulcers, laser irradiation and other types of procedures.

-We rarely think about how often it is necessary to conduct a "technical inspection" of our own body, for example, how often to have gastroscopy stomach.
+We rarely think about how often it is necessary to carry out a “technical inspection” of our own body, for example, how often to do a gastroscopy stomach.

-In this case, you need to undergo a gastroscopy with regularity once a year.
+In this case, you need to undergo gastroscopy with regularly once a year.

 This is the period of time during which:

-• there is a chance to detect and neutralize cancer at an early stage in time without consequences;
+• there is a chance to detect and neutralize cancer at an early stage without consequences;

-• check if there are polyps or any neoplasms, determine their nature and remove "out of harm's way";
+• check whether there are polyps or any neoplasms, determine their nature and remove them “out of harm’s way”;

-• look at the condition and work of the esophagus, stomach and duodenum and determine if there are any deviations from the norm towards the development of any disease;
+• look at the condition and functioning of the esophagus, stomach and duodenum and determine whether there are any deviations from the norm towards the development of any disease;

-• make sure that everything is in order with health and sleep well.
+• make sure that everything is in order with your health and sleep peacefully.

-The sooner we identify the trouble, the faster and easier it is to eliminate it.
+The sooner we identify problems, the faster and easier it is to eliminate them.

 It is important to understand that our body is a single whole, in which everything is connected to each other.

-The health of your stomach, as the primary organ that prepares food for further digestion, will determine how your gut copes with extracting nutrients from it and absorbing them into your bloodstream.
+The health of your stomach, as the main organ that prepares food for further digestion, will determine how your intestines handle extracting food from it. nutrients and their absorption into the blood.

-If the food is poorly prepared, then it is also poorly absorbed by the body and many useful and necessary substances are thrown out.
-As a result, your organs do not receive enough nutrients and suffer "on a starvation diet."
+If food is poorly prepared, then it is also poorly absorbed by the body and many useful and necessary substances are thrown out.
+Your organs, as a result, do not receive enough nutrients and suffer “on a starvation diet.”

 Your appearance deteriorates - hair, nails, skin.
-Your state of health is changing - lethargy, fatigue from scratch, irritability, apathy and depression appear.
+Your well-being changes - lethargy, fatigue out of nowhere, irritability, apathy and depression appear.

-Your body is already giving SOS signals to the full.
+Your body is already sending out SOS signals.
 And this means that you need to meet him halfway and take care of yourself.

-Too often, we put ourselves in last place!
-We dismiss the "alarm bells"; pretend that everything is fine or "it will pass by itself"; we swallow dubious pills, after reading delirium on social networks or googling, not understanding how this or that medicine works, to whom and in what situation it really needs to be taken, and when it is a useless (and sometimes harmful) waste of time and money.
+Too often, we put ourselves last!
+Let's brush aside the " alarm bells"; we pretend that everything is fine or “will go away on its own”; we swallow dubious pills after reading nonsense on social networks or googling, not understanding how this or that medicine works, who and in what situation really needs to take it, and when it is a useless (and sometimes harmful) waste of time and money.

-This is a modern method of studying the state of the gastric mucosa, which implies the introduction of a special flexible probe (endoscope) with a camera at the end through the esophagus.
+This is a modern method of studying the condition of the gastric mucosa, which involves inserting a special flexible probe (endoscope) with a camera at the end into it through the esophagus.
 Its diameter is about 1 cm, in the latest models this figure is even smaller.

-It connects to a monitor that displays live video.
-This procedure is performed not only for the purpose of diagnosing the body, but also for the collection of suspicious tissues and their further study (biopsy).
+It is connected to a monitor on which video is displayed in real time.
+This procedure is performed not only for the purpose of diagnosing the body, but also to collect suspicious tissues and their further study (biopsy).

-During the examination, the endoscopist examines the internal surfaces of the organs and makes photo or video fixation, if necessary.
-The procedure sometimes involves a transendoscopic pH meter or biopsy.
-Specialists can carry out some medical operations during the study:
+During the examination, the endoscopist examines the internal surfaces of the organs and makes photo or video recording if necessary.
+Transendoscopic pH testing or biopsy is sometimes performed during the procedure.
+Specialists can perform some medical operations during the study:

 • stopping bleeding;